MaximumProgrammer/vimsettings/README.md

 https://mattermost.com/blog/how-to-install-and-set-up-neovim-for-code-editing/
 ```

-Vundle is described here, there also other plugin managers:
+Vundle is described here, there are also other plugin managers:

 ```
 https://github.com/VundleVim/Vundle.vim